schatzlab/appliedgenomics2018/assignments/virtualbox.md

 $ sudo apt-get update
 ```

-Note, after this you will be updated to the latest builds of everything
+Note, after this you will be updated to the latest builds of everything.
+You can also run this using the "Software Update" tool in the Applications Menu.

 ### 9. Install conda